Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 We create a HashMap containing the message (alternating "Hello" and "World") and the current timestamp.
 Then we inject the HashMap into the Lightstreamer Server through the listener (and the itemHandle we were passed at subscription time).
 We do a random pause between 1 and 3 seconds, and we are ready to generate a new event.

 The full source code of this Data Adapter is shown in the `HelloWorldDataAdapter.java` source file of this project.
 This example is really very basic and exploits only a minor portion of the features offered by the Lightstreamer API.
-To delve a bit more into the API used above, you can take a look at the online API references: [Java Adapter API Reference](http://www.lightstreamer.com/docs/adapter_java_api/index.html).
+To delve a bit more into the API used above, you can take a look at the online API references: [Java In-Process Adapter API Reference](http://www.lightstreamer.com/docs/adapter_java_api/index.html).

 #### The Adapter Set Configuration

 This Adapter Set Name is configured and will be referenced by the clients as `HELLOWORLD`.
-This demo implements just the Data Adapter, while instead, as Metadata Adapter, we use the ready-made [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java), that usually comes pre-installed in the Lightstreamer server.
+This demo implements just the Data Adapter, while instead, as Metadata Adapter, we use the [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java), a simple full implementation of a Metadata Adapter, already provided by Lightstreamer server.
 A Metadata Adapter is responsible for managing authentication, authorization, and quality of service, but for this demo, we don't need any custom behavior.

 The `adapters.xml` file for this demo should look like:
 ```xml